yipeep97222/yipeep97222/README.md

 # About Me

 Hello!
-I'm **Giovani**, a passionate coder who loves programming for fun.
+I'm **yipeep97222**, a passionate coder who loves programming for fun.
 I enjoy exploring Linux by customizing my environment, optimizing system performance, and building setups customized based on my requirements.
 I also experiment with compilers to see how code can be transformed, optimized, and protected.
 For me, coding is not just work — it's a playground for learning, building, and discovering new possibilities.